Primary Care in Low Resource Settings (MIPH5134)

 Further unit of study information

-On-line over 7 weeks or 2x1 day face to face workshop plus online sessions.
-Online mini-lectures and readings available for 1-2 hours per week; Group work online 2 hours per week
+Online mini-lectures and readings available for 1-2 hours per week; group work online 2 hours per week

 Faculty/department permission required?